Shabeg Singh: Indo-Pakistan War of 1971

 Singh was a notable figure with the press for his service in the Indo-Pakistani War of 1971.
-On 6 July 1972, he was appointed GOC, Madhya Bharat Area(MP, Bihar and Orissa) of Central Command, with the acting rank of major-general, and promoted to substantive major-general on 2 April 1974.
+According to general A. A. K. Niazi, writing in his The Betrayal of East Pakistan, Singh met him after the fall of Dhaka and openly claimed mistreatment of the Sikhs in India, and showed him a sketched map of Khalistan.
+On 6 July 1972, he was appointed GOC, Madhya Bharat Area (MP, Bihar and Orissa) of Central Command, with the acting rank of major-general, and promoted to substantive major-general on 2 April 1974.

 The Emergency

 In 1975 Shabeg Singh was asked by Indira Gandhi to suppress the Bihar Movement through harsh measures and arrest Jayaprakash Narayan.
 Shabeg Singh wrote a letter back stating that the Indian Army should not be involved in political matters.
 Shabeg Singh was assigned a command at area headquarters in Bareilly.
 Later the Indian Army threw charges under special clauses which has been invoked in the Indian Army only in his case, the case was related to him buying a Jonga on proxy.

 Shabeg Singh was stripped of his rank without court-martial and thus denied his full pension.
 Two charge sheets in an anti-corruption court were brought against him in Lucknow by India's Central Bureau of Investigation.
 Singh sought redress in civil courts, and was acquitted of all charges on February 13, 1984.